solo-io/gloo/docs/content/operations/production_deployment/_index.md

 ## Access Logging

 Envoy provides a powerful access logging mechanism which enables users and operators to understand the various traffic flowing through the proxy.
-Before deploying Gloo Edge in production, consider enabling access logging to help with monitoring traffic as well as to provide helpful information for troubleshooting.
+Before deploying Gloo Gateway in production, consider enabling access logging to help with monitoring traffic as well as to provide helpful information for troubleshooting.
 The [access logging documentation]({{%versioned_link_path fromRoot="/guides/security/access_logging/" %}}) should be consulted for more details.

 {{% notice note %}}